2022 Atlantic hurricane season: Peak to late season activity

-Tropical Depression Nine became Hurricane Ian, the most destructive storm of the season.
-It made landfall in western Cuba as a high-end Category 3 hurricane, southwestern Florida as a high-end Category 4 hurricane, and in South Carolina as a Category 1.
+Tropical Depression Nine became Hurricane Ian, the deadliest and most destructive storm of the season.
+Ian made landfall in western Cuba and crossed the Florida Keys as a Category 3 hurricane, before briefly becoming a Category 5 hurricane.
+It then made landfall in southwestern Florida as a high-end Category 4 hurricane, with winds of 150 mph, the strongest storm to hit the area in terms of windspeed.
+The storm later made landfall in South Carolina as a Category 1.
 Tropical Depression Ten attained tropical storm strength first, becoming Tropical Storm Hermine.
 It was one of the easternmost Atlantic tropical storms on record, and brought heavy rainfall to the Canary Islands.
 Next, Tropical Depression Eleven formed during the last week in September, and then Tropical Depression Twelve formed one week later.
 Ultimately, neither cyclone strengthened into a tropical storm.
-Soon thereafter, Hurricane Julia formed just off the coast of Venezuela.
+Soon thereafter, Hurricane Julia formed just off the coast of Venezuela on October 7.
 After traversing Nicaragua intact, Julia entered the Pacific basin.
 Not since 1996 has more than one storm crossed between the Atlantic and Pacific basins intact during a single season.
-On October 11, Tropical Storm Karl formed in the Bay of Campeche, moved erratically over open waters, before degenerating into a remnant low offshore of Mexico.
-Two systems were at hurricane strength on November 2: Lisa, in the Caribbean, and Martin, in the central Atlantic.
-Thus, for the first time since Michelle and Noel in 2001, two Atlantic hurricanes were at hurricane strength simultaneously during November.
-Soon thereafter, Hurricane Nicole formed and impacted the Greater Antilles, The Bahamas, and the Southeastern United States.
+On October 11, Tropical Storm Karl formed in the Bay of Campeche, moved erratically over open waters, before degenerating into a remnant low offshore of Mexico three days later.
+Hurricane Martin was the second largest Atlantic hurricane on record as measured by diameter, behind only Hurricane Sandy, with tropical-storm-force winds spanning 1,040 mi.
+Martin and Lisa were both at hurricane strength on November 2, thus, for the first time since Michelle and Noel in 2001, two Atlantic hurricanes were at hurricane strength simultaneously during November.
+Soon thereafter, Hurricane Nicole formed on November 7, also tying 2001 for the most hurricanes in November, with three.
+Nicole impacted the Greater Antilles, the Bahamas, and the Eastern United States, becoming the first hurricane to strike Florida in the month of November since Hurricane Kate in 1985.
+The storm was absorbed by a trough over North Carolina on November 11, ending activity for the season.

-This season's ACE index, as calculated by Colorado State University using data from the NHC, was approximately 95.1 units, which was 80% of the long-term (30-year) average.
-The ACE number represents the sum of the squares of the maximum sustained wind speed (knots) for all named storms while they are at least tropical storm intensity, divided by 10,000.
-Therefore, tropical depressions are not included.